dannytaylor/pinspiroy/README.md

 This program requires the uinput module to be loaded.
 Either manually (_sudo modprobe uinput_) or automatically on boot; [see the Arch wiki](https://wiki.archlinux.org/index.php/Kernel_modules).

-**Insufficient permissions:** This program requires access to read USB data (pyusb/libusb) and create and write to the virtual devices(python-evdev/uinput).
-Either run as superuser or add the appropriate permissions where needed.
+**Insufficient permissions:** This program requires root access to read USB data (pyusb/libusb).
+You could add this to your sudoers file to run at start without password entry, but that is not recommended for security reasons.

 **Pen not moving on contact, buttons and trackpad working:** This seems to be a problem with libinput requiring a pen resolution; changing the resolution with python-evdev doesn't seem to work.
 Check that you don't have a libinput driver catchall rule for tablets in your xorg.conf.d/.
 You may need a evdev driver catchall rule for tablets.